 The Crayfish Habitat Restoration proposal comprises multiple parcels located in eastern Bay County in urban/suburban Panama City.
 The project is comprised of three properties in the St. Andrews Bay watershed and consists of a 40-acre parcel (Highpoint tract), a 130-acre parcel (Lynn Haven tract), and a 2,178- acre property (Star Avenue tract).
-The county proposes acquisition of the project site to achieve multiple goals: to protect habitat for the Panama City crayfish (Procambarus econfinae), offer recreational greenspace, and provide watershed protection for St. Andrews Bay.
-Long-term management will be facilitated by funds pledged by the FWS and two private partners.
+The county proposes acquisition of the project site to achieve multiple goals to protect habitat for the Panama City crayfish (Procambarus econfinae), offer recreational greenspace and provide watershed protection for St. Andrews Bay.
+Long-term management will be facilitated by funds pledged by the U.S. Fish and Wildlife Service and two private partners.

-Predominant current land use is silviculture.
-Historically the sites supported wet and mesic flatwoods, in association with baygalls, basin swamps, dome swamps, and other wetlands.
-Silvicultural activities replaced former open savannas with short-rotation slash pine in bedded plantations, with consequent loss of native groundcover and altered hydrological regimes.
-These activities have been detrimental to the Panama City crayfish (Procambarus econfinae), which is narrowly endemic to a small region of Bay County.
+The predominant current land use is silviculture.
+Historically, the site supported wet and mesic flatwoods along with baygalls, basin swamps, dome swamps and other wetlands.
+Silvicultural activities replaced former open savannas with short-rotation slash pine in bedded plantations; consequentially, there has been a loss of native groundcover and altered hydrological regimes.
+These activities have been detrimental to the Panama City crayfish, which is narrowly endemic to a small region of Bay County.